DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Real-world experiments and discussions

 \section{Real-world experiments and discussions}

-We focus on 24-hour forecasts at $10$-min resolution.
+{In this work, we focus on $2$-hour-ahead forecasts at a $10$-minute resolution.
+Accurate forecasts at this look-ahead horizon are used in practice to inform important wind farm and power system operations, including resource commitment, dispatch, and market participation \citep{nyisortc}}.
 We train and evaluate DeepMIDE at the three locations where data is available: E05N, E06, and ASOW6.
-The data spans a total duration of approximately $8.5$ months, so we use six months for offline training, and the remainder is used for online training and forecast evaluation, carried out in a rolling fashion.
-For each roll, we make $24$-hour forecasts, slide by $24$ hours, and repeat the whole process.
-This corresponds to a number of rolls $\mathcal{R} = 70$, yielding a total of $6$ forecasts/hour $\times$ $24$-hour horizon $\times$ $70$ rolls $\times$ $3$ spatial sites $\times$ $3$ heights = $90{,}720$ testing instances (In this paper, the observation mapping matrix $\mathbf{H}_t$ is assumed to be an identity matrix, i.e., $m = n = 3, G=P=3$).
+The data spans a total duration of approximately $8.5$ months, so we use six months for offline training, and the remainder is used for online training and forecast evaluation, carried out in a rolling fashion. {Careful handling of the time index in the redistribution kernel in (\ref{eq:spmkt}) is warranted, considering that the time index can, in theory, grow without bound leading to inconsistent physical behavior.
+Hence, training and forecasting are performed in rolling windows with normalized time, where $t$ is reset at the start of each window.
+Similarly, the advection parameters are bounded to ensure physically meaningful values.} {For each roll, we make $2$-hour forecasts, slide by six hours, and repeat the whole process.
+This corresponds to $\mathcal{R} = 284$ rolls, yielding a total of $6$ forecasts/hour $\times$ $2$-hour horizon $\times$ $284$ rolls $\times$ $3$ spatial sites $\times$ $3$ heights = $30{,}672$ testing instances.
+In this paper, the observation mapping matrix $\mathbf{H}_t$ is assumed to be an identity matrix, i.e., $m = n = 3, G=P=3$, {such that the observation and process locations are the same, that is, $\mathbf{s}_i = \mathbf{s}^*_i$ $\forall i = 1, ..., n$.
+This is because our goal is to obtain forecasts at the same locations where the wind turbines are installed.}} We find that one week (7 days) of historical data is a sufficient online training data size to balance model fitting and computational efficiency.
 The offline training takes approximetely $7$ hours using an \texttt{RTX4090} GPU with $46$ GB RAM, while the online training phase takes approximately 3 minutes.

-We compare DeepMIDE against four benchmarks representative of the various forecasting approaches in the wind forecasting literature and practice.
-All benchmark models are initially trained using the full offline data, and then updated in the online stage using newly revealed observations at each forecast roll. \begin{itemize} \item \textbf{PER}: The persistence model is widely regarded as a standard forecasting benchmark, for which the performance is often highly competitive at short-term horizons.
-PER simply assumes that the observed wind speed at the present time will persist into the future.
-It is implemented separately for each height and location.
+We compare DeepMIDE against {six} benchmarks that are representative of the various forecasting approaches in the wind forecasting literature and practice. \begin{itemize} \item \textbf{PER}: The persistence model is widely regarded as a standard forecasting benchmark.
+PER assumes that the observed wind speed at the present time will persist into the future.
+It is implemented separately for each height and location. {Despite its simplicity, the performance of PER is often highly competitive at short-term horizons.}

 \item \textbf{ARIMA}: The Autoregressive Integrated Moving Average (ARIMA) model is a classical time series approach that considers temporal correlations, but overlooks spatial and vertical dependence.
 It is implemented for each location and height.
 All model parameters and coefficients are optimized using the \texttt{pmdarima} package in {Python}.